vzool/docs/app/contributor-guide/modals.md

----
-sidebar: auto
----

 # Using Modals

 Modals can be used for a variety of reasons, from showing alerts to allowing users to pick and upload images in an advanced file explorer.

 There are 4 types of modal available in the system:

 * Alert
 * Prompt